EdmundGoodman/The-Mathematics-of-Lasagne/README.md

 ## Abstract

-We introduce a system for categorising foodstuffs based on the location of their starch content (the cube rule of food [^1]), give a brief introduction to Group Theory, then combine this knowledge to mathematically define Lasagne, and write a representation of it in Haskell.
+We introduce a system for categorising foodstuffs based on the location of their starch content (The Cube Rule of Food Identification [^1]), give a brief introduction to Group Theory, then combine this knowledge to mathematically define Lasagne, and write a representation of it in Haskell.

 ## Why does this exist?